satyanarayanareddyt/SystemDesign/SystemDesign.md

 |---|---|---|---|---|---|
 | 101 | T001 | MAQ | 2024-01-01 | 2026-07-01 | false |
 | 102 | T001 | MAQ Software | 2026-07-01 | 9999-12-31 | true |

+> **In practice, Type 1 and Type 2 cover ~95% of real-world use cases.** Type 2 is the default when history matters.

 ---